-The Stage 1 Development may also include a recycled water treatment plant.
+The Stage 1 Development may also include facilities for the treatment of recycled water.

 Recycled water

 The production of treated wastewater is expected to exceed demand for recycled water at the Airport.
 The Stage 1 Development may be constructed to allow for surplus wastewater, once treated to acceptable standards, to be discharged through irrigation within the Airport Site, including through subsurface irrigation.
 The quantities of treated wastewater and, thereby, the volumes of recycled water available will be refined as part of detailed design.